popaDaria/MazePuzzleGame/README.md

 YouTube demo link [here]()

 ### Unity builds
-Zipped versions of the game can be found [here](https://drive.google.com/drive/folders/1lK6o8fgVfji8g5k2rFMPgJlPSKVHsGVR?usp=sharing)
+Zipped versions of the game (including an SVG of the maze solution) can be found [here](https://drive.google.com/drive/folders/1lK6o8fgVfji8g5k2rFMPgJlPSKVHsGVR?usp=sharing)

 ### WebGL builds
 *Since this is a 3D game, the builds are not that well supported so for a better playing experience please use a unity build of the game*